Published on: March 18, 2020 | Updated on: November 3, 2024

 According to a 2014 study published in Arthritis & Rheumatology, one-third of patients who have had knee replacement surgery may not be good candidates for the treatment since their arthritis symptoms aren’t severe enough to warrant surgical intervention.

-The knee replacement materials, the metal, and plastic that are cemented to the bone have a limited lifespan.
+The knee replacement materials, metal and plastic, cemented to the bone have a limited lifespan.
 Patients who receive a partial knee replacement in their 50s and 60s are more likely to need corrective surgery after approximately 10-15 years.

-Patients who are obese are more likely to require corrective surgery, as the joint is bearing more weight which causes it to wear down more quickly.
-This may also occur if the joint heals incorrectly, which can occur if physical therapy is not practiced as suggested by a medical professional.
+Patients who are obese are more likely to require corrective surgery, as the joint is bearing more weight, which causes it to wear down more quickly.
+This may also occur if the joint is healed incorrectly, which can occur if physical therapy is not practiced, as a medical professional suggests.

-When the artificial joint begins to lose its supportive structure, it can cause great discomfort and pain.
-It can be difficult to do surgery on these artificial joints, as they have been cemented to the bone.
-Scar tissue can complicate the procedure as well.
-Skilled surgeons can do what they can to improve the joint, but it can be a difficult surgery.
+When the artificial joint loses its supportive structure, it can cause discomfort and pain.
+As they have been cemented to the bone, surgery on these artificial joints can be complex.
+Scar tissue can also complicate the procedure.
+Skilled surgeons can do what they can to improve the joint, but it can be a complex surgery.

 Causes of Persistent Knee Pain